MrQuackDuck/ColirWebClient/src/assets/faq/WhatIsGuid/WhatIsGuid_en.md

-# What is a GUID?
+# 🎫 What is a GUID?

 ---

-In Colir, a GUID is key to finding and joining rooms.
+In **Colir**, a GUID is key to finding and joining rooms.
 Here's what you need to know:

 1. **Definition**: GUID stands for Globally Unique Identifier.
 It's a unique number used to identify stuff in software.